apathyaddict/TweetMockAppReact/README.md

 ## Demo

-A live demo of the micro-blogging application can be accessed at [Demo Link](https://https://micro-blog-f57a3.web.app/register.com).
+A live demo of the micro-blogging application can be accessed at ([https://https://micro-blog-f57a3.web.app/register.com](https://micro-blog-f57a3.web.app/register)).

 ## General Overview